cern-it-efp/EOSC-Testsuite/README.rst

 3) Harvest results: at the end of each test run a result file -written in JSON- is created.
 This file is collected from the pod running on the cluster.

 4) Through a verification system, the Test-Suite can also be triggered from a service running at CERN.
-In this case, results are then pushed to a S3 Bucket at CERN.
+This is an optional step and in this case, results are then pushed to a S3 Bucket at CERN.
 (Under development)

 The test set described in the Tests Catalog section of the documentation is based on the tests used in `Helix Nebula The Science Cloud <https://www.hnscicloud.eu/>`_ PCP project funded by the European Commission.

 The developers would like to thank all test owners and contributors to this project.

-**This test-suite has been tested on:**
+**This suite has been tested on:**

 +------------------------------+---------------------------------------------------------------------------------+
 |OS on launcher machine        | Ubuntu, CentOS, CoreOS, Debian, RedHat, Fedora                                  |